allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 Let’s start with project configuration.

 We want our Test action to use localhost and we also want to use localhost for manual testing when needed.
-The easiest solution that would fullfil both requirements is to create a new build configuration that will set a special build flag at compilation time.
+The easiest solution that fullfils both requirements is to create a new build configuration that will set a special build flag at compilation time.

 To achieve this we have to clone the Debug configuration (as this is the configuration used by Test) on project Info